Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Battleground

-Another way to measure the popularity of the DeepFake generation and detection method is through citation count as well as citations normalized by the number of days since exposure.
-Figure~\ref{fig:citation_generation_rank} (L) shows the top-10 DeepFake generation methods or datasets based on citations and Figure~\ref{fig:citation_generation_rank} (R) shows the top-10 DeepFake generation methods or datasets based on citations normalized by the number of days since exposure.
-Similarly, Figure~\ref{fig:citation_detection_rank} (L) shows the top-10 DeepFake detection methods based on citations and Figure~\ref{fig:citation_detection_rank} (R) shows the top-10 DeepFake detection methods based on citations normalized by the number of days since exposure.
-Additionally, Figure~\ref{fig:Elo_generation_rank} shows the top-10 DeepFake generation methods or datasets based on Elo rating with a default score set to 1400.
+Another way is to measure the popularity of the DeepFake generation and detection methods through the citation count as well as citations normalized by the number of days since exposure.
+Figure~\ref{fig:citation_generation_rank} (L) shows the top-10 DeepFake generation methods or datasets based on their citations.
+Figure~\ref{fig:citation_generation_rank} (R) shows the top-10 DeepFake generation methods or datasets based on citations normalized by the number of days since exposure.
+Similarly, Figure~\ref{fig:citation_detection_rank} (L) shows the top-10 DeepFake detection methods based on citations and Figure~\ref{fig:citation_detection_rank} (R) presents the top-10 DeepFake detection methods based on citations normalized by the number of days since exposure.
+In addition, Figure~\ref{fig:Elo_generation_rank} shows the top-10 DeepFake generation methods or datasets based on Elo rating with a default score set to 1400.

-Regarding DeepFake detection methods, based on the observations reported in Figure~\ref{fig:citation_detection_rank}, \ref{fig:Elo_generation_rank}, and \ref{fig:battle}, it is actually difficult to identify some seminal milestone papers, although some papers have received more popularity than others.
-This phenomenon can be attributed to multiple factors and it can be both a good thing and a bad thing.
-The field of DeepFake detection is relatively new, so it may take more time for any milestone papers to stand out.
-The lack of milestone papers can also be a positive indicator that the current state-of-the-art research is multi-threaded and does not anchor on a few seminal works.
-Whether we are able to see some research hot zones emerged as the time goes by, the field is poised to progress at a fast pace.
+Regarding the citation of DeepFake detection methods reported in Figure~\ref{fig:citation_detection_rank} and \ref{fig:battle}, it is actually difficult to identify some seminal milestone papers, although some papers have received more popularity than others.
+This phenomenon can be attributed to multiple factors and is a double-edged sword.
+The field of DeepFake detection is relatively new, thus it may take more time for any milestone papers to stand out.
+The lack of milestone papers can also be a positive indicator that the current state-of-the-art researches are multi-threaded and do not anchor on a few seminal works.
+Whether we are able to witness some new research hot zones emerge as the time goes by, the field is poised to progress at a fast pace.